Why Pallet Measurement Matters

 - Monitor for the first week (usually flawless)

-Mobile dimensioning isn't the future.
-It's the standard now.
+Mobile dimensioning is becoming the standard now.
 Phones have had LiDAR for five years.
 Warehouses are finally catching up.
 Flux works on devices your team already carries.
 Deploy in days.
 Scale infinitely.
 Measure pallets the way they should be measured: fast, accurate, everywhere.

 Questions?